Find a Vocational Skills...

 - The focus of our vocational training program is teaching students skills that will help them attain and retain employment after completing our program.
 Emphasis is placed on developing a work ethic, punctuality, productivity, endurance, problem-solving skills, self-motivation, time management, and social skills.

-- Students train vocationally on and off campus at various businesses in jobs such as housekeeping, maintenance, food service, childcare, mailing skills and office work.
+- Students train vocationally on and off campus at various businesses in jobs such as housekeeping, maintenance, food service, mailing skills and office work.

 - Off-campus job sites have included businesses such as hotels, hospitals, law firms, nursing homes and social service organizations